 Day 8: Transfer to Cuc Phuong National Park.
 Trek through the rain forest

-After an early arrival at Hanoi station you will transfer to Cuc Phuong National Park, 130km south, with a break on the way for breakfast.
+You will commence early today by a transfer to Cuc Phuong National Park, 130km south of Hanoi.
 Upon arrival at the park, you will make a brief visit to the Endangered Primate Rescue Centre, where rare primates of Vietnam are reared and rescued.

 Next, heading deeper into the park, you will begin a trek through the dense, jungle valley.
 During the trek you can enjoy the beauty of the forest and its wildlife on the way to the Muong village of Khanh, where a well prepared dinner, made by a local family, awaits.
 After dinner, friendly and hospitable villagers in traditional dress will gather in the stilt house for an unforgettable party of folksong singing, dancing and rice wine drinking.